MrMicky-FR/InfiniteJump/README.md

 The ultimate Bukkit double jump plugin: double jump, triple jump, infinite jump and more !!!

 ## Downloads
-You can download releases and find more information on SpigotMC: https://www.spigotmc.org/resources/inifinitejump.51522/
+You can download releases and find more information on [SpigotMC](https://www.spigotmc.org/resources/inifinitejump.51522/).